AmjadKudsi/StatGuard_agent/README.md

 ## Limitations and safety notes

 * StaticGuard does not execute the target program.
 All analysis is static and based on Bandit and file reads.
 * The agent does not have any tool that can create or modify files in user repositories.
-It only writes temporary files inside `evaluate_patch` to rerun Bandit on patched content.
+It only writes temporary files inside `evaluate_patch` and save_report as part of static analysis and reporting.
-* The agent is instructed not to claim that it created or saved files.
-It only proposes patches as text and leaves application of those patches to the user.
 * The evaluation is based on Bandit’s rule set and severities.
 A decrease in high severity findings is a positive signal, but developers should still review patches and the full report before accepting changes.